A supermoon occurs when the Moon is at its closest point along its orbit to the Earth at the same time as a full moon.

 An eclipse of the Moon occurs when the Earth lies directly between the Sun and the Moon and the Moon lies in the shadow of the Earth.
 During a total eclipse, the Moon does not disappear entirely but turns a deep, dark red.
 The Moon is illuminated by light that has passed through the Earth's atmosphere and has been bent back towards the Moon by refraction.

-The last time a total lunar eclipse coincided with a supermoon was in 27 and 28 September, 2015, and the next time will be on 31 January 2018.
+The last time a total lunar eclipse coincided with a supermoon was on 21 January 2019.

 Giorgia Hofer explains her photo ‘Super Moon’, taken on 14 November 2016, which was shortlisted in the Our Moon category in the Insight Astronomy Photographer of the Year competition 2017.